psychemedia/island-storynotes/carus-wilson/45-school-clergymens-daughters.md

 It is calculated, that the sum of £14 will so far defray the whole annual expenditure, as not to require more than £200 or £250 a year, to be raised by subscriptions.

 The school is open to the whole kingdom.
-Donors and Subscribers will of course gain the first attention in the recommendation of pupils: and every effort will be made to confine the benefits of the school to the really necessitous clergy ; and especially to those, who are the most exemplary in their life aud doctrine.
+Donors and Subscribers will of course gain the first attention in the recommendation of pupils: and every effort will be made to confine the benefits of the school to the really necessitous clergy ; and especially to those, who are the most exemplary in their life and doctrine.

 About £1000 is required to cover the purchase, the alterations, and the furnishing of the house.
 One Governess is already engaged ; and as little repair is necessary in the present apartments, the School will be opened in January ; it will probably be ready to receive the whole number proposed, in March or April.